 – “Y-factor” method (noise source method)

+– “sensitivity” method

-– “sensitivity” method.
+– “self-measuring” method.

 The measurements must be done over the whole frequency range by tuning the receiver to the test signals with the frequencies f1, f2, ... fn.
 Per octave at least two frequencies being evenly distributed over the full frequency range of the receiver have to be chosen.